Jayson7/jayson7/README.md

 ## Mentorship

-I spend time outside my own projects helping other engineers get better — Python, backend fundamentals, project delivery, and how to actually operate in a production environment.
+I spend time outside my own projects helping other engineers get better, and how to actually operate in a production environment.

 > Strong engineering teams are built through knowledge sharing, honest feedback, and the discipline to keep learning after you already know enough to get by.